Darkorg69/Better-Leveling/README.md

 Each specialization has 6 skills which you can level up by spending your experience levels.

+**As of version 0.3.0 and later:**

+You can now simply harvest crops just by right-clicking on them!
+With native support for the Harvest Proficiency skill!

 ## Important!

 The default key for opening the GUI is `B`.